Active case

 Hadnot Point, which served Mainside barracks and Hospital Point family housing, was found to have high levels of TCE from leaking underground storage tanks and waste disposal sites.
 Hadnot Point also provided supplementary water to the Holcomb Boulevard water treatment plant.
 TCE levels reached 1,400 ppb in May 1982, which exceeded the current recommended limit of 5 ppb.

 While the Agency for Toxic Substances and Disease Registry (ATSDR) has linked PCE and TCE exposure to kidney cancer for Marines and civilians who were at Camp Lejeune, additional research also links these VOCs to kidney cancer.
-One study of 2,000 individuals found people exposed to TCE have an increased risk of developing kidney cancer.
+One study of 2,000 individuals found that people exposed to TCE have an increased risk of developing kidney cancer.
 Another study of more than 2,000 individuals found a link between PCE and kidney cancer that was independent of exposure to TCE.

 Other conditions linked to Camp Lejeune water contamination